| Description:

 for as provided in individual schedules.

-restored to service during the same calendar year with seniority unimpaired,
+(g) Where an employee is discharged from service and thereafterrestored to service during the same calendar year with seniority unimpaired,

 service performed prior to discharge" and subsequent to reinstatement during